techquest/api-jam/README.md

 ```
 Interswitch interswitch = new Interswitch(String clientId, String secretkey, Interswitch.ENV_SANDBOX);
 ```
 * Send request.
-The send function can be used.
-The send function is overloaded.
-Additional parameters can be send depending on the requirement of the API.
-Please see API documentation.
 ```
 HashMap response = interswitch.send(String uri, String httpMethod, String data).
 ```
+The send function is used to send request.
+The function is overloaded.
+Additional parameters can be included depending on the requirement of the API.
+Please see API documentation.
 See API documentation for the URI of each service e.g. api/v1/quickteller/categories

 ##What is a Payment Instrument?
 A Payment Instrument is used to make a payment e.g. Card Number or Card PAN, Account Number, etc.